 ../

-A new study shows that switching your phone screen to black and white is more effective than using applications to limit screen time.
+A new study shows that turning your phone screen to black and white is more effective than using applications to limit usage time.

-Both iOS and Android come with native features to turn the screen display into black-and-white grayscale, primarily intended for the colorblind community.
-Windows 10 also has a similar feature.
-I don’t have a macOS device at hand right now, but since it exists on iOS, it stands to reason that macOS should be capable of it as well.
+Both iOS and Android have built-in functions to turn the screen display into black and white grayscale, mainly for color-blind groups.
+Windows 10 also has a similar function.
+I don't have a macOS device at hand right now, but since it's on iOS, there's no reason why it wouldn't be on macOS.

-However, this tool works by adjusting Gamma values, so it can only adjust the ratio of Red, Green, and Blue colors, but cannot turn the screen into grayscale.
+The problem comes to Linux.
+Linux does not provide such tools natively.
+The only one relatively close is #link("https://github.com/jonls/redshift")[RedShift].
+However, the principle of this tool is to adjust Gamma values, so it can only adjust the ratio of red, green, and blue colors, but cannot turn the screen into grayscale.

-Picom is an X compositor that supports OpenGL rendering, so you can write your own OpenGL shader to control the display effect:
+Picom is an X compositor that supports OpenGL rendering, so you can write an OpenGL shader yourself to control the display effect:

 #version 330